-For the intermediate alternative, the Trustees assume the ultimate TFR is reached in the 5th year from the post-recession peak TFR year of 2022.
-For the low-cost alternative, the Trustees assume the ultimate TFR is reached in 2023 and for the high-cost alternative, the Trustees assume the ultimate TFR is reached in 2032.
-In prior Trustees Reports, the ultimate TFRs were reached in the 25th year of the projection period.
+For the intermediate alternative, the Trustees assume the ultimate TFR is reached in the 4th year from the post-recession peak TFR year of 2023.
+For the low-cost alternative, the Trustees assume the ultimate TFR is reached in 2024 and for the high-cost alternative, the Trustees assume the ultimate TFR is reached in 2032.
+In the 2015 Trustees Report, the ultimate TFRs were reached in 2023, 2027, and 2032 for the low-cost, intermediate, and high-cost alternatives, respectively.